Contact: Lisa Teeters, mteeters@k12.wv.us

 Scheduled Assessment Window

-The ELPA21 is administered in the spring of each year.
+The ELPA21/Alt-ELPA is administered in the spring of each year.
 The state establishes a statewide testing window, and each district then determines a district-wide testing window and a testing schedule for each school within the district.
-For spring 2022, the tentative statewide testing window is February 8, 2022 - March 25, 2022.
+For spring 2026, the statewide testing window is February 10, 2026 - March 20, 2026.

 Time and Format for Dissemination of Results

-Individual Student Results will be available to the district by June 1, 2022.
-The district will print the reports and provide them to parents between June 1st and the beginning of the 2022-2023 school year.
+Individual Student Results will be available to the district by early-May 2026.
+The district will print the reports and provide them to parents by the end of the 2025-2026 school year.

 English Language Proficiency Assessment for the 21st Century (ELPA21)